By Paul J. Weber and Jessica Gresko

 Pharmaceutical executives this week also signed a letter that condemned the Texas ruling and warned that FDA approval of other drugs could be at risk if U.S. District Judge Matthew Kacsmaryk’s decision stands.
-There is virtually no precedent for a lone judge overturning the medical recommendations of the FDA.

 The lawsuit challenging mifepristone's approval was brought by the Alliance Defending Freedom, which was also involved in the Mississippi case that led to Roe v.
 Wade being overturned.
 At the core of the lawsuit is the allegation that the FDA’s initial approval of mifepristone was flawed because the agency did not adequately review safety risks.

 A spokesperson for the Alliance Defending Freedom did not immediately return a message Thursday morning asking what steps it might take next.

 Mifepristone has been used by millions of women over the past 23 years, and complications from mifepristone occur at a lower rate than problems in wisdom teeth removal, colonoscopies and other routine procedures, medical groups have recently noted.

 Gresko reported from Washington.
 Associated Press writer Mark Sherman in Washington and Colleen Long in Dublin contributed to this report.